 On warm, moonlit nights we still see endangered sea turtles laying their eggs on our beaches.
-Flocks of pelicans search the waters for lunch and pods of dolphins and whales cruise up (or down, depending on the season) the coastline.
+Flocks of pelicans search the waters for lunch and pods of dolphins and whales cruise up (or down, depending on the season) the coastline doing what they do.

-The village and beach offer sand combing, caves, world class surfing, bird watching, eco tours, horseback riding, surfing, swimming, snorkeling, biking, hiking, fishing, tidal pool exploring, birding and meeting new amigos.
-We are home to a mirage of fabulous restaurants….traditional Mexican fare, seafood right from our ocean, (divers get oysters and lobsters right in front of our compound) hamburgesas, and California style culinary delights.
+Our offers are many… beach combing, caves, world class surfing, bird watching, eco tours, horseback riding, surfing, swimming, snorkeling, biking, hiking, fishing, tidal pool exploring, birding, nature trails and meeting new amigos.
+We are home to a mirage of fabulous restaurants…traditional Mexican fare, seafood right from our ocean, (divers get oysters and lobsters right in front of our compound) hamburgesas, and 5 Star culinary delights.
 We even have a restaurant that is owned and operated by a graduate of a U.S. Culinary Academy.

 There are frequent activities held in the village at which you’ll be more than welcomed.
-There are soccer and basketball games, weddings and Quinceañeras (a girl’s 15th birthday) and they are held usually on Saturday nights at the basketball court or soccer field.
-Most of these events are publicized at the last minute, so do read any fliers you see posted on our bulletin board…..the event could be in a few hours.
+There are soccer and basketball games, weddings and Quinceañeras (a girl’s 15th birthday), fundraisers (Kermes in Spanish) and they are held usually on Saturday nights at the basketball court or soccer field.
+Most of these events are publicized at the last minute, so do read any fliers you see posted on our bulletin board… the event could be in a few hours.
+And they are FUN!

 There is music somewhere almost every night.
 Fun music and fun dancing.
 And our village is just fun!
 Come visit us.
 You’ll be back 😊